Topological rigidity of quasitoric manifolds: Rigidity

-\begin{thm}[Rigidity for Pseudotoric Manifolds] Let $M$ be a pseudotoric manifold over a nice, simple manifold with corners $X$.
-We assume that all the faces of $X$ (and $X$ itself) are homeomorphic to contractible manifolds with corners.
-Let $N$ a locally linear $T$-manifold and $f:N \to M$ a $T$-equivariant homotopy equivalence.
-Then $f$ is $T$-homotopic to a $T$-homeomorphism. \end{thm}
+\begin{thm} [Rigidity for $T^n$-Locally Standard Manifolds] Let $M$ be a closed $T^n$-locally linear manifold over a manifold with corners $X$ and characteristic map $\Lambda$.
+We assume that \begin{enumerate} \item All the faces of $X$ (and $X$ itself) are contractible manifolds with corners. \item $\mbox{\v H}^1(X, \mathscr{S}_{(X, {\Lambda})}) = 0$. \end{enumerate} Let $N$ a locally linear closed $T^n$-manifold and $f:N \to M$ a $T^n$-equivariant homotopy equivalence.
+Then $f$ is $T^n$-homotopic to a $T^n$-homeomorphism. \end{thm}

-\begin{proof} For Proposition \ref{prop-locally-standard}, the action of $T$ on $N$ is locally standard.
-For Corollary \ref{cor-manifold-corners}, $N\cong_{T} M_Y({\L}')$ for some manifold with corners $Y$ and a characteristic function ${\L}'$.
-Then the map $f$ induces a skeletal map ${\phi}: Y \to X$.
-By Proposition \ref{prop-reverse}, $\phi$ is skeletal, homotopic to a skeletal homeomorphism $h$.
-Thus